pgurve22/OFDM-System/README.md

 ```

-- Cynclic Prefix in OFDM -
+- Cyclic Prefix in OFDM -

 Consider a frequency-selective channel modelled with channel taps $h(0),h(1),\space.\space .\space .\space.\space,h(L_h-1)$.
 Thus, the received symbol $y$ at a given time instant $n$ can be
 expressed as